MakeSchool-Tutorials/web-7-react-redux-tetris-app/P04-Grid-Board/content.md

 ---
-title: "Tetris Grid Board"
+title: "Grid Board"
-slug: tetris-grid-board
+slug: grid-board
 ---

 This section takes the grid square created in the last